kaziashiqur/download_changed_file/README.md

 git add .
 git commint -m "something"
 ```
-* Then past the .git file to the updated folder and run this command
+* Then paste the .git file to the updated folder and run this command
 ```
 git add .
 git commit -m "something"